Dr David James, BA (Birmingham) MSt. (Oxford) DPhil (Sussex)

 This editorial strand of research continues on a number of fronts.
 Currently I’m editing The Cambridge Companion to British Fiction since 1945 (due out in 2015).
 With Matthew Hart (Columbia) and Rebecca Walkowitz (Rutgers), I edit the book series Literature Now at Columbia University Press.
 The series is the first of its kind to welcome contemporary projects that are comparative and transnational in scope, as well as those focused on national and regional literary cultures.

-‘Modernist Narratives: Revisions and Re-readings’, in The Oxford Handbook of Modernisms, ed. by P. Brooker, A Gasiorek, D. Longworth, and A. Thacker (Oxford: Oxford University Press, 2010)
+‘Modernist Narratives: Revisions and Re-readings’, in The Oxford Handbook of Modernisms, ed.
+Peter Brooker, Andrzej Gasiorek, Deborah Longworth, and Andrew Thacker (Oxford: Oxford University Press, 2010)

 I have supervised a range of doctorates to completion, including theses on contemporary nature writing, on ethical issues in cosmopolitan fiction, and on late nineteenth- and early twentieth-century responses to Aestheticism.
 I would welcome for supervision projects on modernist literary culture, narrative theory, and contemporary American, British, Irish and world Anglophone fiction.